 RCBO – Residual Current Circuit Breaker with Overload

-Isolators or disconnector are devices used to isolate a circuit or equipment from the power supply during maintenance, in order to ensure the safety of workman.
+Isolators or disconnectors are devices used to isolate a circuit or equipment from the power supply during maintenance, in order to ensure the safety of the workman.
 Isolators are offload devices, meaning the current flow through the isolator should be zero before the operation.
 They do not offer any kind of protection to the circuit or device.